SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  2. (3)[Unconfirmed] Modifying Vehicles ->
 Another highly requested addition by the community, being able modify and make your own one of a kind vehicle (appearance wise) would really help the world of TW expand.
-Paint jobs, Applying custom emblems (see at end of thread), Changing rims, and all perfomance mods should eventually be available, to have full control of your ride.
+Paint jobs, Roll cages, Applying custom emblems (see at end of thread), Changing rims, and all perfomance mods should eventually be available, to have full control of your ride.
 Custom license plates would also be great for a unique vehicl.
 Performance mods should not only have slight appearance changes (e.g NOS in back seat), but apply changes to the cars performance.
 Balancing will need to take place before any car mod releases (Engine A 10%+ speed, 10%- handling, Engine B 10%-speed 10%+ handling).
 No words from the dev on this yet!

  3. (5)[Unconfirmed] Pink Slips ->
 If racing is added in the future, you would be able to bet many things (see below), however if both parties agree, a high